Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 ### Option B: Searching with PokéFinder

-Open [PokéFinder](https://github.com/Admiral-Fish/PokeFinder) and in the Gen 3 tab select the `IDs` option.
+Open [PokéFinder](https://github.com/Admiral-Fish/PokeFinder) and select the `IDs` option from the Gen 3 tab.
 In the new window, select the `RS` tab - here you can input a variety of values you'd like to search for.
 Because we're using the `Pandora's Box` method, we want a TID & SID that will make our `PID` Shiny above all else, so we select the PID option and input it there; after this you would select a given Date & Time you'd like to start your game at (or check Dead Battery if you're using that method), a maximum amount of advances you're willing to wait/go for, and click 'Search'.<br>
 You should now have a few results for different TID/SID combos that make your `PID` Shiny!
-Simply select one of them as your target, and note the required RNG advancements.
+Simply select one of them as your target, and note the required RNG advances.
 If you want to know if any of the results will yield a Square Shiny combo, you can check the values with [Lego's 'SID-For-Shiny' Tool](https://legofigure11.github.io/tools/sid-for-shiny/).<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3TIDSIDRS2.png"/></p>